MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Select **Assigned licenses** to see which users have free license.

-## Community plan
+## Power Apps Developer plan

-There is a [free community plan to learn about Power Platform](https://powerapps.microsoft.com/communityplan/).
+There is a [free Power Apps Developer plan to learn about Power Platform](https://powerapps.microsoft.com/communityplan/).
 You are not allowed to use it in production but can try out things and have access to all premium connectors.
-You can use this free community plan also in a free [Microsoft 365 developer tenant](https://developer.microsoft.com/microsoft-365/dev-program).
-Business process flows and RPA flows cannot be created in an environment with community plan.
+You can use this free developer plan also in a free [Microsoft 365 developer tenant](https://developer.microsoft.com/microsoft-365/dev-program).
+Business process flows and RPA flows cannot be created in an environment with the Power Apps Developer plan.

 ## Trials